samboy/PassGen/README.md

 The master password needs to be kept secret.

-This tool should not be used on multi-user systems without precations being made.
+This tool should not be used on multi-user systems without precautions being made.
 By default, untrusted users can peek at the master password while the password is being generated.

-If using Linux, the /proc directory can be locked down to not allow users to view other user’s processes:
+If using Linux, the /proc directory can be locked down to only allow users to see their own processes, e.g.:

 ```
 mount -o remount,rw,hidepid=2 /proc